-"Gateman!"
-Gorloic shouted.
-"Open the gates!"

-The gatekeeper and his men, some of whom had been crouching behind barrels in the corner, turned to meet the noblemen, their eyes showing white all around.
+"Aye," agreed Gorloic.
+"If we wait until the attack renews, they will have enough to think about.
+But we must work quickly.
+See?
+The gatehouse is men, some of whom had been crouching behind barrels in the corner, turned to meet the noblemen, their eyes showing white all around.
 "But, your lordship," he complained, "we cannot!
 The gates are fortified!
 It is Lord Ameronis's order that they remain sealed."